 Coconut oil cleanses have become a popular form of detox.
-People are using them to jumpstart weight loss, rid their body of toxins, and more.
+People are using them to jump-start weight loss, rid their body of toxins, and more.

 Coconut oil is a saturated fat derived from the kernel of ripe coconuts.
-It contains nourishing fatty acids, such as linoleic acid (vitamin F) and lauric acid.
+It contains nourishing fatty acids, such as linoleic acid (vitamin F) and lauric acid (

 Some people believe that the lauric acid content in coconut oil makes it beneficial for weight loss.
 However, this has not been proven.

 There is also no evidence indicating that a coconut oil detox is healthy or safe, or that it can support long-term weight loss.